-Then, we later reinstalled our Renege solar panels on tilt brackets (below) so we don’t have to worry about orienting our View to the sun’s direction.
+Then, we later reinstalled our Renogy solar panels on tilt brackets (below).
+So now we don’t have to worry about orienting our View to the sun’s direction.

 After experimenting with trying to acquire maximum absorption, we found that we needed to add solar panel mount brackets with foldable tilt legs.

 These adjustable mount brackets now allow our solar panels (above) to get better solar absorption in the winter months by tilting them towards the sun.